Speaker Interview: Peter Bradford, IGO (Independence Group)Posted on October 18th, 2019 in LATEST NEWS

-Utilising innovative technology to fast-track both the exploration and exploitation of mining sites is the key to success in the modern age, according to Independence Group (IGO) Managing Director and CEO, Peter Bradford.
+Utilising innovative technology to fast-track both the exploration and exploitation of mining sites is the key to success in the modern age, according to IGO (Independence Group) Managing Director and CEO Peter Bradford.

-Austmine sat down with Peter to get an understanding of some of the drivers of change and the new technologies being implemented successfully by IGO to improve site productivity and outcomes.
+Austmine sat down with Mr Bradford to get an understanding of some of the drivers of change and the new technologies being implemented successfully by IGO to improve site productivity and outcomes.

 - The challenge of exploring deeper and larger